Alan Alda addresses attendees of the First Zuckerman US-Israel Symposium on November 7, 2017

-Under the auspices of the Zuckerman Institute-Alda Center Scholars Project in Israel, scholars will participate in 2-day workshops with Alda Center facilitators and researchers, have access to ongoing support through the Alda-Kalvi Online Learning Center and be provided with tools to:
+Under the auspices of the Zuckerman Institute-Alda Center Scholars Project in Israel, scholars participate in 2-day workshops with Alda Center facilitators and researchers, have access to ongoing support through the Alda-Kavli Online Learning Center and are provided with tools to:

 - Collaborate more effectively with other researchers — broadening their impact globally.

 - Increase the effectiveness of their communication with funders and policy makers, helping to open doors to funding opportunities.

 - Use the Alda Method™ to enhance their research methodology, leading to publication in peer-reviewed journals.

 - Enhance their ability to communicate with the public about the importance of science in their lives.